Center for Advanced Computation and Telecommunications

 EECE.
 5492 Systems, Modeling and Simulation for Digital Engineering

 Introductory course provides a high-level view of systems thinking, systems engineering, physical system modeling, and model-based systems engineering (MBSE).
-System dynamics will be simulated using MATLAB, Simulink, and Python programming platforms.
-Student will learn to implement MBSE using the systems modeling language (SysML).
+System dynamics will be simulated using MATLAB/Simulink.
+Students will learn to model requirements, structure, behavior and parametrics using the systems modeling language (SysML).

 EECE.
 5494 Model-Based Systems Engineering

-The second course will focus on a model-based graphical representation of engineered systems.
-Systems modeling language (SysML) and MBSE will be used as a primary tool to practice in systems thinking.
-Model-based representation of stakeholder requirements, use-cases and scenarios, and system and interface architecture and behavior will be introduced through case studies.
+The second course will focus on extending understanding and practice in model-based representation of engineered systems.
+SysML and MBSE will be used as a primary tool to practice systems thinking.
+Stakeholder requirements, use-cases, system contexts, problem domain modeling, solution architectures will be explored using MBSE, Object-Oriented Systems Engineering (OOSEM), and MagicGrid methods.

 EECE.
 5496 Cyber-Physical Systems Modeling and Simulation

-The focus of the third course is to analyze physical systems and their interactions with embedded digital sub-systems and communication networks called cyber-physical systems (CPS).
-Continuous and discrete time systems, system control, and state estimation are presented.
-The specification of functional, behavioral, and security requirements for CPS using a model-based systems engineering framework is undertaken.
+The focus of the third course is to analyze physical systems and their interactions with embedded digital sub-systems and communication networks with examples from cyber-physical systems (CPS).
+Continuous and discrete time systems, system control, and state estimation models are presented.
+The specification of functional, behavioral, and security requirements for CPS using MBSE and Unified Architecture Framework (UAF) is undertaken.

 EECE.
 5498 Data-Driven Models.
 Decision Making and Risk Management